 For example, I do my most creative work in the early morning.
 I save admin tasks and meetings for the afternoon when I am not at my most creative.
 That way my clients get the best work and I’m not constantly pushing against a cement wall trying to write copy when I’m just not at the top of my game.

-Take some time (that may mean tracking your time for a couple of weeks!) to figure out what works best for you.
+That may mean tracking your time for a couple of weeks (yes, weeks!) to figure out what works best for you.
+And then, reevaluate it at least once a year, if not once a quarter.
+The way we operate—and our energy levels—can and will change!

 No matter what goal you’ve set for your business, it is possible.
+It CAN be done.
 And if it is possible, then you can achieve it.
 That doesn’t mean it will be easy or that some tasks you need to complete will push you outside your comfort zone.
+And some things may take more work or longer hours than others.
 That is inevitable.
 But it is doable.

 While we can swap negative thoughts for positive ones (we all have a loud inner critic!), that doesn’t mean resistance is going to completely go away.
 Like a river, resistance will find another path to take.
 Equipped with that knowledge, you can better prepare when your inner critic continues to pop up.